 As discussed in our general introduction, it would be a misperception to understand First Peoples as a homogenous group.
 The variety of languages and dialects spoken by Indigenous peoples across Canada serves to underline the diversity of these communities.
 For several reasons, it’s hard to give an exact number of Indigenous languages in Canada, but researchers put it at somewhere between 56 and 70.
 The languages most spoken are Cree, Ojibway, and Inuktitut; a number of others have few speakers left, with several in British Columbia having less than 30 speakers.
-Indigenous languages have been lost or are on their way to becoming extinct due to multiple generations ending up within the Residential School system and, therefore, never having a chance to learn their languages.
+Indigenous languages have been lost or are on their way to becoming extinct due to multiple generations ending up within the Residential School system or caught up in the Sixties Scoop and, therefore, never having a chance to learn their languages.
 If we understand language as productive of and produced by culture, then this loss is part of the cultural genocide that the TRC recognized as having taken place in Canada.
 That said, First Peoples communities across the country are fighting against this trend through various activities aimed at revitalizing their languages, for example through mentorship programs pairing elders and young people or through mandatory language learning in reserve schools.
 See also our link on technology for a discussion of language apps as one way in which these communities are combating language loss.

 1) A helpful overview of First Peoples languages and their distribution according to geographic regions.